-The faceted navigation management screens are accessed from the results page detail screen of the administration dashboard.
+The faceted navigation management screens are accessed from the results page detail screen of the search dashboard.

-Clicking the customise faceted navigation link opens the faceted navigation management screen.
+Clicking the customize faceted navigation link opens the faceted navigation management screen.
 If the results page has any existing facets they will be listed here, otherwise a new facet can be created.